• Skip to main content

 • Protein Banana Pancakes - Bananas are a healthy addition to pancakes and can either be added when you ladle the batter onto the griddle for a cooked taste, or sliced raw on top when serving.

-• Gluten Free Protein Pancakes - You can make these gluten free protein pancakes by substituting the ¾ cup flour for coconut flour.
-It gives you a hint of delicious coconut flavor and still packs the protein.
+• Gluten-Free Protein Pancakes - You can make these gluten-free protein pancakes by substituting the ¾ cup of regular flour for coconut flour, oat flour, or a gluten-free flour mix.

 • Christmas Morning Pancakes - These protein pancakes are the perfect special breakfast for Christmas morning!
 Add some holiday color with red raspberries and green kiwi and top them with white chocolate chips and banana!
 Strawberries and pomegranate seeds would be great for Christmas too!